h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_stacked_ensemble.rst

 .. |setup algorithm and train| replace:: Then, specify the algorithms when setting up the StackedEnsemble and train it.

-.. |advanced usage| replace:: Inside the *fit* method, StackedEnsemble will internally create, utilize and delete
-    models corresponding to the input algorithms.
-If there is any reason to make use of those models, call **setKeepBaseModels** with a *true* argument to retain them.
-Then, models can be obtained by calling a *getBaseModels* method of the StackedEnsemble algorithm.
-However, now it's your responsibility to delete the models when they are no more needed.
-A method *deleteBaseModels* can become handy in such cases.
-    Altogether, an advanced StackedEnsemble usage would look like this:

 .. |get details| replace:: You can also get raw model details by calling the *getModelDetails()* method
     available on the model as: